Onesso/RESTFUL-and-sockets/README.md

 ## shouldbeadmin
 similar to shouldbeloggedin we first get the token, verify the token and check the payload if is admin or not

+NOTE: To prevent repetition we should create a middleware for authorization and authentification.

+    so middleware allows us to hijack(cut/interrapt) a process perform verification and continue the process. this is made posible by the "next()" built in functionality.

+# Implimenting middleware

+impimenting a middleware that will perform the verification middlewares are not async functions.

+in the recent case our middleware has performed the authentification process and said "next()" i.e. the process should continue to the controller.

+To proof that the process work we have requested payload for user id and we are able to print the Id at the controllers point.